 There are increasing expectations from customers that any decision that is made using an algorithm needs to be explainable, and the MAS guidelines are very clear that the explainability and accountability of a decision need to lie with a human being at some point.

-We recognise this as a very nascent area, and we will need to continue to iterate as we learn.
+We recognize this as a very nascent area, and we will need to continue to iterate as we learn.

 Do you have a defined governance mechanism for tackling ethical issues in AI?